orbitdb-archive/orbit-db-kvstore/README.md

 const orbitdb = new OrbitDB(ipfs)
 ```

-Get a log database and add an entry to it:
+Get a key-value database and add an entry to it:

 ```javascript
 const kv = orbitdb.kvstore('settings')